FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 yarn start:dev
 ```

 Keep in mind that you'll have to refresh the webpage after making changes.
-Make sure to disable browser caching by using `Ctrl + Shift + j`, then going to the **Network** tab and checking **Disable cache**.
+Make sure to disable browser caching by using `Ctrl + Shift + J`, then going to the **Network** tab and checking **Disable cache**.

 ![Chrome dev tools](https://i.stack.imgur.com/Grwsc.png)